Answer:

 The effectiveness of an anti-glare treatment depends on its haze value and the screen surface.

-Glare is the reflection of light from a source (such as the sun) off of a window or a screen, which can make it hard to see what is happening on the display.
+Glare is the reflection of light from a source (such as the sun) off of a window or a screen, making it hard to see what is happening on the display.

 With the help of an anti-glare coating, these glare effects can be reduced.